Academic Honor Code

 Saint Mary’s College Academic Honor Code

 Saint Mary’s College expects every member of its community to promote and abide by ethical standards, both in conduct and exercise of responsibility towards other members of the community.
 Academic Honesty must be demonstrated at all times to maintain the integrity of scholarship and the reputation of the College.
-Academic dishonesty is a serious violation of College policy because, among other things, it undermines the bonds of trust and honesty between members of the community and betrays those who may eventually depend upon the College’s academic integrity and knowledge.
+Academic dishonesty is a serious violation of College policy because, among other things, it undermines the bonds of trust and honesty between members of the community and betrays those who depend upon the College’s academic integrity and knowledge.

 As a student member of an academic community based in mutual trust and responsibility, I pledge:

 - To do my own work at all times, without giving or receiving inappropriate aid;

 - To avoid behaviors that unfairly impede the academic progress of other members of my community; and

 - To take reasonable and responsible action in order to uphold my community’s academic integrity.

 Principles of Action